cxntered/SpareChange/README.md

 - [x] Fetch Sparebeat map from both beta and stable
 - [x] Parse Sparebeat map JSON
 - [ ] Convert Sparebeat map to an osu!mania beatmap
+- [ ] Properly convert Sparebeat BPM & speed changes to osu!mania SV
 - [ ] Allow custom Sparebeat maps to be converted
+- [ ] Allow osu!mania beatmaps to be converted into Sparebeat maps